Autophagy: Negative regulators of autophagy

-The interface between inflammation and autophagy
+Interface between inflammation and autophagy

 Regulators of autophagy control regulators of inflammation, and vice versa.

 Cells of vertebrate organisms normally activate inflammation to enhance the capacity of the immune system to clear infections and to initiate the processes that restore tissue structure and function.
 Therefore, it is critical to couple regulation of mechanisms for removal of cellular and bacterial debris to the principal factors that regulate inflammation: The degradation of cellular components by the lysosome during autophagy serves to recycle vital molecules and generate a pool of building blocks to help the cell respond to a changing microenvironment.
 Proteins that control inflammation and autophagy form a network that is critical for tissue functions, which is dysregulated in cancer:

 In cancer cells, aberrantly expressed and mutant proteins increase the dependence of cell survival on the "rewired" network of proteolytic systems that protects malignant cells from apoptotic proteins and from recognition by the immune system.
 This renders cancer cells vulnerable to intervention on regulators of autophagy.